byorgey/blog/posts/2026/04/26/FTA.lagda.md

 ≤≢→< (sle x≤y) x≢y = sle (≤≢→< x≤y (λ m≡n → x≢y (suc $≡ m≡n)))
 ```

-XXX transitivity
+We will need a form of transitivity that says if $x \leq y$ and $y <
+z$, then $x < z$.

 ```agda
 ≤-<-trans : {x y z : ℕ} → x ≤ y → y < z → x < z
 ≤-<-trans x≤y (sle y<z) = ≤-trans (sle x≤y) (sle y<z)
 ```

-Finally, a very specific lemma we will need, that if a number is not
+Finally, a very specific lemma we will need: if a number is not
 equal to either 0 or 1, then it must be greater than or equal to 2.

 ```agda